Main Salmon

 Mile 29.5 – Magpie Camp:

 River Left.
-Heavily used large camp.
+Heavily used large camp that recently burned in a wildfire.
+This is a reservable camp.

 II